-Industrial plasma pretreatment with Plasmatreat
+Industrial Plasma Pretreatment with Plasmatreat

 Vacuum or low-pressure plasma - Holistic treatment in a batch process